-Hence, offering translation courses acquires its significance for the sake of preparing a generation of Arab translators who are qualified to practice written translation as an independent profession or within the tasks of other professions.
+Therefore, offering courses in translation is of utmost importance in preparing a generation of qualified Arab translators to engage in written translation as either an independent profession or as part of their responsibilities in other professions.

-• Recognize the linguistic and technical requirements of written translation.
+• Discuss the fundamentals and theories of written translation.

 • Translator and the translation:

-- Translation: word for word (literal) or meaning.
+- Translation: word for word or meaning for meaning.

-- The importance of analysis, critical thinking, and the judging of reason and logic/sense.
+- Importance of analysis, critical thinking, judgment, and logic.

 - Early discourse among Arabs, Muslims, Chinese and Westerners.